eslint/eslint/docs/maintainer-guide/README.md

 ## [Working Groups](working-groups.md)

-Describes the governance policy for ESLint, including the rights and privileges of individuals inside the project.
+Describes how working groups are created and how they function within the ESLint project.